 We will also involve members of the polymer physics community.
 To assist in achieving this assent, members of the learned societies of different countries will be consulted to ensure that the definitions are accepted worldwide.

 Nov 2019 update – A draft of the document has been finalized by the task group and is to be sent for approval to the Subcommittee on Polymer Terminology.
-Submission to PAC and including public review is planned for January 2020.
+Submission to PAC and including public review will follow.